silkenweb/silkenweb/README.md

 trunk serve --open
 ```

+## Book

+The Silkenweb [book] provides a high level introduction to Silkenweb's main concepts.

 ## Comparison With Other Frameworks

 [Sycamore] and [Leptos] are 2 other signals based Rust frameworks.
 They are evolving quickly at the time of writing this comparison, as is [Silkenweb].
 Also bear in mind I'm not that familiar with [Sycamore] or [Leptos].